Chamber seeks nominations for Pioneer Citizen Award

-The Siloam Springs Chamber of Commerce is seeking nominations for the 2020 Pioneer Citizen Award.
+The Siloam Springs Chamber of Commerce is seeking nominations for the 2020 Pioneer Citizen Awards.

 The award will be presented during the Chamber of Commerce Annual Banquet in early 2020.
 The deadline for nominations is Nov.
 8.